8 Small Business Grants in Seattle: Free Funding for Women Entrepreneurs

 Self-Employment Assistance Program (SEAP)

 Struggling to find small business grants in Seattle?
 Applying for the Self-Employment Assistance Program (SEAP) can be a great start.
-SEAP is a Washington state program that helps eligible unemployed workers build income through self-employment training and business counselling while receiving unemployment benefits.
+SEAP is a Washington state program that helps eligible unemployed workers build income through self-employment training and business counseling while receiving unemployment benefits.
 This is not a traditional business grant, but it can help you build financial stability while you start your business.
 It is a good fit for women with a strong business idea who need support during the early stages of a startup.

 To apply, visit SEAP’s website, confirm you eligibility, enroll in an approved training program, download the Self-Employment Assistance Program (SEAP) application, and complete it with the help of your training provider.
 Once completed and reviewed, the provider signs the ‘Program provider certification’ section of the form.
 You can then apply either via fax to 800-301-1796 or by mail to: